alan-turing-institute/defoe/README.md

 ### Find My Past Newspapers

 This dataset is available, under licence, from [Find My Past](https://www.findmypast.co.uk/).
+To run queries with this dataset we can chose either to use:
+* ALTO model: for running queries at page level.
+These are the same queries for the BL books.
+* FMP model: for running queries at article level.

 ### Papers Past New Zealand and Pacific newspapers